csumbBigData/csumbBigData.github.io/_posts/2016-5-12-learning_resources_website.md

 This command was used with this site, after downloading the template, and navigating to its directory.

 Some templates set the default port to something other than 4000.
 Jekyll will give you the server address after you enter the serve command.
-I used a template that specified 4005 as the default port.
+I downloaded a template from jekyllthemes.org/ that used a template that specified 4005 as the default port.

 ![](https://dl.dropboxusercontent.com/s/j560phg42v4xi1m/jekyll_serve.PNG?dl=0)